felps-dev/react-ezglobalstate-hook/readme.md

 # React-EZGlobalState-Hook

-A reactive state with localstorage and SWR
+A reactive state with localstorage and SWR.

 ## Reference